NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

    In this way, Sphinx and GHC don't "regress", remaining usable from the first `enableImportFromDerivation = false` evaluation.

    Now, one might argue that GHC is not very useful except for building downstream packages.
-   Also, with or without this PR, I have a very long-standing goal to build the compiler itself and "wired-in" libariess separately, which would allow using cabal2nix for much of GHC itself.
+   Also, with or without this PR, I have a very long-standing goal to build the compiler itself and "wired-in" libraries separately, which would allow using cabal2nix for much of GHC itself.
    *If* we do that, and also *if* we decide to stop vendoring the generated Hackage packages and only rely on IFD, GHC would become a second-eval-only, `enableImportFromDerivation = true`-only package.
    At that point, there might not be a reason to vendor Sphinx anymore, and so we would stop doing so and only rely on the IFD too.